arthurp1/Sink/docs/google-analytics.md

 This project includes Google Analytics integration as an alternative to Cloudflare Analytics Engine, which is only available with paid Cloudflare plans.

+## Dual Analytics Implementation

+Sink implements two parallel analytics systems:

+1. **Cloudflare Analytics Engine** (when available with paid plans)
+2. **Google Analytics 4** (available for all users)

+When Google Analytics is configured, both systems will track link clicks simultaneously.
+If you're using a free Cloudflare plan, only the Google Analytics data will be available.

 ## Setup Instructions

 1. Create a Google Analytics 4 (GA4) property in the [Google Analytics console](https://analytics.google.com/).